-- Leaf loss after watering defects: If too little water is poured in midsummer, a bonsai plant can wilt after only a few hours on windy days outdoors.
+If too little water is poured in midsummer, a bonsai plant can wilt after only a few hours on windy days outdoors.
 In many cases the leaves dry very quickly and fall off.
-Water them moderately in the next few weeks.
+Water the bonsai moderately in the next few weeks.
 If the tree is still alive, it will often recover again.
 With strong bonsai (e. g.
 Chinese elm) often very fast.

-- Bonsai loses leaves or needles due to disease: Strong foliage loss due to disease occurs much less frequently in bonsai trees than is often assumed.
-If you suspect an illness (such as Pine Wilt) - ask a specialist.
+Strong foliage loss due to disease occurs much less frequently in bonsai trees than is often assumed.
+If you suspect an illness (such as Pine wilt) - ask a specialist.
 Good photos, samples of leaves or needles are very helpful for the analysis.
 Do not treat the bonsai until you know exactly what disease it has.

-- Overfertilization: May occur with excessive fertilization with nutrient salts.
+Leaf loss through over-fertilization can occur with excessive fertilisation with nutrient salts.
 Nutrient salts are very small molecules that surround themselves with a water envelope.
 If there are suddenly too many nutrient salt molecules in the soil, it can happen that the nutrient salt molecules extract the water from the root cells.
 The root cells "burn" - the root cells can die from this osmotic shock.
 Without intact roots, the tree suffers and may throw off more or less leaves.
 Since most bonsai enthusiasts fertilize with organic bonsai fertilizers, overfertilization with nutrient salts is rather rare.

-- Inform: Before they act - inform first.
+Inform: Before they act - inform first.
 Call your dealer.
-Ask your questions in a Bonsai Forum.
+Ask your questions in a bonsai messages board.
 Bonsai lovers are happy to help.

-- Brighter location: If a indoor bonsai leaves slowly but steadily shortly after delivery or in autumn-winter - keep it very light and cool.
+Brighter location: If an indoor bonsai looses leaves slowly but steadily shortly after delivery or in autumn-winter - keep it very light and cool.

-- Do not hectically repot: There is only one reason to repot quickly after a sudden leaf throw.
+Do not hectically repot a bonsai: There is only one reason to repot quickly after a sudden leaf throw.
 Repot only if they have overfertilized their bonsai with a nutrient salt.
-Then an immediate change of substrate makes sense.
-In all other cases - Do not repot hectically.
+Then an immediate change of the bonsai soil makes sense.
+In all other cases - do not repot hectically.
 First ask, inform, think in peace.